top of page

 How does a potential hit compound evolve into a lead and then a potential drug candidate?
 In the pursuit of successful drug candidates, many are made and must be tested throughout the discovery, clinical and regulatory approval stages.
 The development of a novel drug candidate requires engagement of various scientific expertise domains including chemistry, biology, bioinformatics, pharmacology and ADME/PK.
 Often these domain experts work in disparate locations or even disparate companies.
 This presentation will illustrate how using a comprehensive digital research platform, Signals Research Suite, enables researchers across scientific domains and geographies to collaborate better and manage the entire Make-Test-Decide R&D life cycle.
 Our presentation will cover how Signals Research Suite can help facilitate lead optimization to drug candidate triage, with Signals Notebook (Make); content data capture and collaboration with Signals Vitro Vivo (Test); and results – data-driven scientific decisions with Signals Inventa (Decide), all within a single platform.

-Nikki Dare_ACD Labs.jpeg
+Nikki Dare_ACD Labs

 Nikki Dare, PhD